Skip to content

 After opening the corresponding frontend page, it will automatically redirect to the initialization interface.

-Administrator account username and password are:
+Administrator account name and password are respectively:

 admin